-Duke University, J.D., with high honors, with high honors; Order of the Coif; Note and Comment Editor, Duke Law Journal
+Duke University, J.D., with high honors; Order of the Coif; Note and Comment Editor, Duke Law Journal

 John Wester concentrates his practice in the trials and appeals of complex civil litigation.
 He has prosecuted and defended numerous class action cases in both federal and state courts and has extensive experience in the North Carolina Business Court.